svc-bot-mds/terraform-provider-tdh/docs/data-sources/data_plane_helm_releases.md

 - `enabled` (Boolean) Denotes if the helm release is enabled/not.
 Use the helm release with the flag set to true while onboarding the data plane.
 - `id` (String) ID of the Helm Release.
 Can be used while onboarding data plane.
 - `name` (String) Name of the Helm Release.
+- `services` (Set of String) Services available for the Helm Release